AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2023/2023-01-13-aws-ssm-command-to-tunnel-to-another-instance.md

 ## requirements

-Your local laptop needs to have enough permission to use the AWS SSM agent - `AWS STS` role or temporary token.
+Your local laptop needs permission to use the AWS SSM agent - `AWS STS` role or temporary token.

-Your local laptop connects to the instance in AWS and them forward the traffic to the `host` specified in the command.
+Your local laptop connects to the instance in AWS and then forward the traffic to the `host` specified in the command.

-If you do not specify the remote `host`, you will be connected to local port on your AWS instance.
+If you do not specify the remote `host`, you will be connected to a local port on your AWS instance.

 ## example

-Example, adjust as needed.
+For example, adjust as needed.

 Connect to ${INSTANCE_ID} and tunnel (forward, proxy) traffic to the remote IP `192.168.0.10`.